florez-carlos/dotfiles/README.md

 gpg --import $HOME/.gnupg/private.pem
 ```

-## Export required env variables to bashrc, make sure text with spaces is wrapped in quotes
+## Export required env variables to bashrc

-Make sure to replace the variables in brackets with the relevant credentials
+- NOTE: Make sure to replace the variables in brackets with the relevant credentials

 NOTE: if the value contains empty space, wrap the entire value in single quotes 'like this'